ennerperez/unturned-admin-tools/CHAHGELOG.md

 ###Version 1.0.0.0

 * Name and text normalized
-* Separated modules for more independence
+* Separated modules for more developing independence
 * Reorganized Nessi AdminTools